buildog-dev/buildog/apps/docs/pages/api-reference/api-introduction.md

 ### **Authentication and Authorization**

 - **Token-Based Authentication:**
-  All endpoints require a valid JWT token passed in the `Authorization` header as a Bearer token.
+  All endpoints require a valid JWT token passed in the Authorization header as a Bearer token.
 Tokens include claims that the API uses to verify the identity and permissions of the user.
+If you'd like to learn more about how tokens are generated, refer to the [Authentication Guide](../getting-started/authentication.md).
 - **Role-Based Authorization:**
   Specific actions, such as managing users in an organization, are restricted to users with appropriate roles (`admin`, `owner`).